Sossenbinder/Sossenbinder/README.md

 ### Hi there 👋

 Glad you found my private Github profile!
+I'm Stefan, 26 years old, located in southern Germany, and I work as a Senior fullstack developer professionally.

+I'm a huge fan of C#, Dotnet, JavaScript and everything revolving around cloud, from Docker over Kubernetes up to Serverless.

 This is a personal coding space I spend my free time on, since coding does not stop after clocking out at 5pm for me.